 Frequently asked questions for Glimepiride

-Q. Is Glimepiride useful in the management for prediabetes?
+Q. Is Glimepiride safe for kidneys?

-Q. Does Glimepiride cause hair loss?
+Q. Does Glimepiride cause memory loss?

 No, it is not known that Glimepiride causes memory loss.
 However, use of Glimepiride may cause low blood sugar which may cause problems with concentration and reduced alertness.

 Glimepiride should be avoided by patients who are allergic to it, have severe kidney or liver disease, have G6PD-deficiency (an inherited condition affecting red blood cells), or are due to have surgery.
 Along with that, patients who are trying to get pregnant, are pregnant, or breastfeeding, or have insulin-dependent diabetes (type 1 diabetes mellitus) should also avoid taking Glimepiride.

 Q. How long does it take for Glimepiride to start working?